-- Courses that fulfill General Education and Encountering Diversity requirements may also fulfill major or minor requirements, but may not be counted toward both a major and minor requirement or toward requirements for two different majors or minors. - No General Education and/or Encountering Diversity courses may be taken on a Credit/No Credit basis. - No course unit may be counted toward more than one General Education category requirement.
-However, a single course may count for both a General Education category and an Encountering Diversity or Writing Intensive flag. - Students may fulfill no more than 2 General Education requirements through courses from a single subject code (e.g., HIST). - No more than 2 units of "D" work may be used to fulfill Shared Curriculum requirements.

-- One of the two required Writing Intensive courses must be completed by the end of the sophomore year. - No activity course in Physical Education may be repeated for credit.
+- Courses that fulfill General Education and Encountering Diversity requirements may also fulfill major or minor requirements. - No General Education and/or Encountering Diversity courses may be taken on a Credit/No Credit basis. - No course unit may be counted toward more than one General Education category requirement.
+However, a single course may count for both a General Education category and an Encountering Diversity or Writing Intensive flag. - Students may fulfill no more than 2 General Education requirements through courses from a single subject code (e.g., HIST). - No more than 2 units of "D" work may be used to fulfill Shared Curriculum requirements. - One of the two required Writing Intensive courses must be completed by the end of the sophomore year. - No activity course in Physical Education may be repeated for credit.